 The 500 Series was short-lived, however, soon to be abandoned, and examples are consequently rare today.
 Production is thought to have lasted for just a few months during 1941/42.
 There is no known documentary evidence at all regarding the 500 Series.

 Every known shape is a repeat of a previous Early Series shape.
 Most - although not all - were subsequently repeated in the Later Series too.
 Only the largest pieces are signed 'Remued' and none is recorded with 'Hand Made' incised.

 The 500 Series did not extend far.
 Shape numbers recorded in the image database range only up to 535, although the absence of higher-numbered examples might be merely due to their scarcity.
 About three-quarters of the range is recorded so far.
 To see which numbers are recorded go to the shape numbers table for the 500 Series.

 500 numbers within the Later Series

-Just to make things confusing for the collector, years later Premier made another '500 series', post-war.
-Those pieces were contemporary with the Later Series and appear in a Later Series shape book between Later Series 165 and 166.
+Just to make things confusing for the collector, years afterwards Premier made another '500 series', post-war.
+They were contemporary with the Later Series and appear in a Later Series shape book between Later Series 165 and 166.
 Numbers ran only from 500 to 506.
-Of the few examples so far recorded most have twig-handles, an unusual feature for the Later Series.
+Of the few examples so far recorded, most have twig-handles, a feature common in the Early Series but rare in the Later Series.
 Shape numbers for this little group are shown at the foot of both the 500 Series and Later Series number tables.